MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-mesh-ux.md

 ![Spatial mesh](images/UX/MRTK_PulseShader_SpatialMesh.gif)

 Through the spatial mesh visualization, the user can learn how device perceives and understands the physical environment.
-In addition to providing spatial context, proper spatial mesh visualization can create delightful and magical experience.
+In addition to providing spatial context, proper spatial mesh visualization can create a delightful and magical experience.

 ## Design guideline
-Since it is imporant to allow the user focus and interact with content, continous and repeated visualization of the spatial mesh in the background could be distracting.
-Because of this, it is recommended to visualize the envrionment sparingly, either only once in the initial launch or when user shows clear intention to see the environmental mesh by targeting and air-tapping empty space.
-You can observe this behavior in HoloLens shell.
+Since it is important to allow the user to focus and interact with content, continuous and repeated visualization of the spatial mesh in the background could be distracting.
+Because of this, it is recommended to visualize the environment sparingly, either only once in the initial launch or when the user shows clear intention to see the environmental mesh by targeting and air-tapping space.
+You can observe this behavior in the HoloLens shell.
 <br>

 ## Spatial mesh visualization in MRTK (Mixed Reality Toolkit) for Unity
-MRTK provides several material for the spatial mesh visualization.
+MRTK provides several materials for the spatial mesh visualization.

 - **MRTK_Wireframe.mat, MRTK_Wireframe.mat**: Default static spatial mesh material which shows the mesh outlines without animation.
-This material is useful for debugging purpose since it shows entire spatial mesh geometries.
-However, it is not recommended for the production.
+This material is useful for debugging purposes since it shows the entire spatial mesh geometries.
+However, it is not recommended for production.

 ![Mesh surfaces covering a room](images/SurfaceReconstruction.jpg)

-- **MRTK_SurfaceReconstruction.mat**: This material gives you animated pulse effect on spatial mesh.
-You can use this material to visualize the environment at specific moment of your exprience or on user's air-tap input.
+- **MRTK_SurfaceReconstruction.mat**: This material gives you an animated pulse effect on the spatial mesh.
+You can use this material to visualize the environment at a specific moment of your experience or on the user's air-tap input.
 See **PulseShaderExamples.unity** scene for the examples.

 * Please see [MRTK - Spatial Awareness](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SpatialAwarenessGettingStarted.html) for more details.